 Who we are

 The PE group consists of investigators studying molecular and biochemical Parasitology, the landscape/spatial epidemiology of vector borne diseases and the evolutionary and immunological implications of host/parasite interactions.
-Our research interests span a variety of disciplines and is funded by BBSRC, NERC, the Wellcome Trust, the Welsh Assembly Government, the US National Institutes of Health, the UK Department for International Development, the European Union and private funders such as the Sandler Center for Basic Research in Parasitic Diseases.
+Our research interests span a variety of disciplines and is funded by BBSRC, Innovate UK, the Wellcome Trust, Life Sciences Research Network Wales (LSRNW) and the Welsh Government.
+We also work in partnership with private commercial and industrial entities and other academic institutions.